-'The walkway by Wood Street has great views of the old Roman wall, as well as the modern buildings, plus you can see across St Giles Cripplegate church to the City of London School for Girls.
+'The walkway by Wood Street has great views of the old Roman wall, as well as the modern buildings, plus you can see across St Giles Cripplegate church to the City of London School for Girls.'

 Chadwick will be leading a photography walk as part of Make!
-The New Brutal See left for details
+The New Brutal.